 Many of the trucking companies use smaller, short haul trucks to make deliveries in the city, because large semi trucks often have trouble making turns on city streets.
 However, some semis do continue to deliver in the city.

-If you can identify and provide the trucking company, license plate, and/or its destination call Minneapolis Traffic Control (612) 335-5932 (or 311).
+If you can identify and provide the trucking company, license plate, and/or its destination call 311.

 Except for Park Board property (parkway) it should be reported to the Park Board (612) 230-6400.

 Also, businesses are not allowed to receive overnight deliveries in any residentially zoned and used area unless they are doing such within an insulated building.
 Therefore, you should not hear trucks idling and making deliveries between the hours of 10:00pm and 6:00am.
-Loud, late-night deliveries in your neighborhood should be reported to Environmental Management at (612) 673-5897.
+Loud, late-night deliveries in your neighborhood should be reported to 311 to be addressed by Environmental Management.